How to navigate to different pages using getx in flutter?

 3. Make testing easier by allowing you to easily replace dependencies with mock objects.

-Overall, dependency injection is a powerful tool for building maintainable and scalable Flutter apps.
-By separating the creation of objects from their usage, you can write code that is more modular, easier to test, and easier to understand.
+By separating the creation of objects from their usage, you can write code that is more modular,

 Sure, here is a short code example of dependency injection in Flutter using the `get` package:

 First, you need to create a class that defines the dependency you want to inject.
-For example, let's say we want to inject a `UserService` into our code:

-void login(String username, String password) {
+class UserService { void login(String username, String password) { // Login logic } }

 Next, you need to register this class with the `GetIt` dependency injection container.
 This container will be responsible for creating instances of our dependencies and injecting them where needed: